tatianegercina/FinTech/01-Lesson-Plans/16-Project-2/1/LessonPlan.md

 Congratulate the class on having made it this far!

-Explain that, over the next two class weeks, students will work in groups to complete a FinTech Machine Learning Project.
+Explain that, over the next two class weeks, students will work in groups to complete a FinTech machine learning project.

 Point out that this provides students with an opportunity to dive deeper into machine learning and create a really advanced FinTech project.

-Explain that today's class will be dedicated to researching and creating a project 2 proposal.
+Explain that today's class will be dedicated to researching and creating a Project 2 proposal.

-Use the slides to show the requirements for project 2.
+Use the slides to show the requirements for Project 2.

 Break students into their project groups, and have them start to brainstorm ideas for their proposals.
 Each team should submit a proposal via GitHub to the instructor by the beginning of the next class.

-* Be sure to slack out the Project's [Technical Requirements](../../../03-Projects/Project-02/TechnicalRequirements.md); the [Project Guidelines](../../../03-Projects/Project-02/ProjectGuidelines.md); the [Presentation Requirements](../../../03-Projects/Project-02/PresentationRequirements.md); the [Presentation Guidelines](../../../03-Projects/Project-02/PresentationGuidelines.md) after going through the slides.
+* Be sure to slack out the Project's [Technical Requirements](../../../03-Projects/Project-02/TechnicalRequirements.md), the [Project Guidelines](../../../03-Projects/Project-02/ProjectGuidelines.md), the [Presentation Requirements](../../../03-Projects/Project-02/PresentationRequirements.md), and the [Presentation Guidelines](../../../03-Projects/Project-02/PresentationGuidelines.md) after going through the slides.

 ### 2. Student Do: Project Brainstorming and Proposals (Remaining Class Time)